Soccer Red Card Rules (Official With Examples)

 Red Card Rules For MLS + EPL

 Soccer rules are international, so the same reasons that a red card is given in the MLS are the same in the English Premier League.
-The only difference to the rules is the punishment for the red card.
+The only difference in the rules is the punishment for the red card.

 All soccer leagues worldwide need to follow the official rules from IFAB/FIFA – a World Cup would be crazy if we didn’t!
 The leagues can give their rules on disciplinary actions – suspensions and fines.
+The rules for suspension of a player after receiving a red card are as follows;

 • 1 Game Ban – Two yellow cards